Spotlight: Adrenal IV Drips

 By combining the IV Relax Drip nutrients with Zinc, L-carnitine, Taurine, and more Vitamin C in the Jupiter IV Energy Drip, the adrenals become more nourished, the body has the potential to make more cellular energy, and the mind is able to balance out mental stressors that could contribute to further adrenal dysfunction.

-With the Relax Drip being considered as a multivitamin for the adrenals, think of the Energy Drip as a step-up to that since it has more-advanced nutrients to support optimal adrenal function.
+With the Adrenal Drip 1 being considered as a multivitamin for the adrenals, think of the Adrenal Drip 2 as a step-up to that since it has more-advanced nutrients to support optimal adrenal function.
 I basically like to think of this drip as the CEO drip, since stressed-out CEOs will greatly benefit from this nutritional drip.
-So, if you're a CEO or deeper in adrenal fatigue, the Energy Drip will be your go-to.
+So, if you're a CEO or deeper in adrenal fatigue, the Adrenal Drip 2 will be your go-to.

 There ya' go.
 Two modern natural solutions to help with the different stages of adrenal fatigue.
 Not too sure which stage you're in?
 Schedule your baseline naturopathic consultation with me, and we can figure it out.
 In the 90-minutes that we have, I will do an in-depth medical history, do bioenergetic muscle testing, and do conventional physical exams to guide and formulate your personalized naturopathic treatment plan.
 Your treatment plan will include advanced functional labs to assess adrenal function and we may even look at your sex hormones and thyroid hormone to see why you're so tired all the time.
 Beyond that, herbs, nutrients, and even an IV drip regiment may be prescribed.
 Remember, naturopathic medicine has many treatment options, and we formulate natural treatment plans based upon a variety of factors to make sure that your treatment is as successful as it can be.